teabags vs loose

-Recently, tea vendors have begun brainstorming on ways to tackle this problem.
-How can they maintain the convenience that consumers have grown accustomed to without sacrificing the quality?
-One answer that they've come up with is making waves: larger leaves and larger bags.
-Thanks to modern technology, these companies are now able to use higher-quality bags that allows for more water to flow through, bringing more flavor into the cup.
+Recently, tea vendors have begun brainstorming ways to tackle this problem.
+One answer that they've come up with is making waves: larger leaves in larger bags.
+Thanks to modern technology, these companies are now able to use higher-quality bags that allow for more water to flow through, bringing more flavor into the cup.

 A complete renovation of the Western mindset on tea may seem like a long shot, but remember this: there once was a time when your choices in coffee were all canned, instant and stale.
-Then, a few innovative and passionate roasters came along to show how much better it can be.
-The same is true of tea.
 Most folks are no longer drinking instant coffee.
-Once they try premium-quality tea, they will demand that better teas be sold in their grocery stores, too.
+As they begin trying loose-leaf teas, they’ll push out old, stale teabags in favor of premium-quality full-leaf tea.